 Galeria Mall

 Galeria Mall is located right in the city centre.
-It has a total of 5 floors and the best thing about this mall is, there is a wonderful selection of stores from high-end designer brands to more affordable brands.
-The food court is on the 4th floor.
-There is also a supermarket inside the mall.
-If you are looking for local Russian brands, they are mostly on the top floors and are cheaper than other stores on the 1st floor where the majority of the international brands are available.
+It has a total of five floors offering a fantastic variety of stores ranging from high-end designer brands to more affordable options.
+The food court is located on the fourth floor and there is also a supermarket within the mall.
+If you’re interested in local Russian brands, you’ll find them primarily on the upper floors, where prices tend to be cheaper compared to the first floor, which mostly houses international brands.

 Hermitage Museum